Salesforce Forecast Categories | What They Mean and How To Use Them

 In this guide, I explain:

-1. The vital basics of the Forecast Category field in Salesforce.
+1. The essentials of the Forecast Category field in Salesforce.

-3. How to define and interpret Forecast Categories.
+2. How to define and interpret Forecast Categories in Salesforce.

-In short, if you want to understand what Forecast Categories mean and how best to use them, then this guide is what you need.
+In short, if you want to understand Salesforce Forecast Categories mean and how best to use them, then this guide is what you need.

 Forecast Category in Salesforce Explained